Blues: 1980s to the present

+Many blues songs use the idea of sin and redemption to show the emotional world of the singer.
+This does not always mean the music is religious.
+Instead, singers used church language because it was familiar in their communities and helped them express feelings of guilt, struggle, and desire.
+In the Mississippi Delta, where poverty and discrimination were part of daily life, the theme of sin was a way for musicians to talk about broken relationships, unfair treatment, and survival.

+The blues also used the idea of sin to question strict social rules.
+A singer might describe gambling, drinking, or cheating not just as bad behavior but as a reaction to hard times.
+This shows how the blues challenged moral expectations.
+Instead of judging people, the music gave performers a way to speak honestly about their lives.
+Scholars like Alan Lomax and Amiri Baraka note that this honest emotional expression helped shape the sound and feeling of the blues.
+It created a space where people could express personal truth without fear of being punished or ignored.
+African rhythms and storytelling traditions, as described by Robert Palmer, also helped musicians connect individual experiences to the wider community.

 Musical influence

 Blues musical styles, forms (12-bar blues), melodies, and the blues scale have influenced many other genres of music, such as rock and roll, jazz, and popular music.
 Prominent jazz, folk, or rock performers, such as Louis Armstrong, Duke Ellington, Miles Davis, and Bob Dylan, have performed significant blues recordings.
 The blues scale is often used in popular songs like Harold Arlen's "Blues in the Night", blues ballads like "Since I Fell for You" and "Please Send Me Someone to Love", and even in orchestral works such as George Gershwin's "Rhapsody in Blue" and "Concerto in F".
 Gershwin's second "Prelude" for solo piano is an interesting example of a classical blues, maintaining the form with academic strictness.
 The blues scale is ubiquitous in modern popular music and informs many modal frames, especially the ladder of thirds used in rock music (for example, in "A Hard Day's Night").
-Blues forms are used in the theme to the televised Batman, teen idol Fabian Forte's hit, "Turn Me Loose", country music star Jimmie Rodgers' music, and guitarist/vocalist Tracy Chapman's hit "Give Me One Reason".
+Blues forms are used in the theme to the televised Batman, teen idol Fabian Forte's hit, "Turn Me Loose", country music star Jimmie Rodgers' music, and guitarist or vocalist Tracy Chapman's hit "Give Me One Reason".

 "Blues singing is about emotion.
 Its influence on popular singing has been so widespread that, at least among males, singing and emoting have become almost identical—it is a matter of projection rather than hitting the notes."